-Parental weight strongly influences thinness in childrenOctober 3rd, 2011 in Health /
+Parental weight strongly influences thinness in childrenOctober 3, 2011 in Medicine & Health / Health

 Children with thinner parents are three times more likely to be thin than children whose parents are overweight, according to a new study by UCL researchers.